amingilani/wv-payreporter/README.md

 Evaluation of your submission will be based on the following criteria.

-1. Did you follow the instructions for submission?  **Yes, or I will when I submit this.**
+> 1. Did you follow the instructions for submission?

+Yes, or I will when I submit this.

-1. Did you document your build/deploy instructions and your explanation of what you did well?
+> 2. Did you document your build/deploy instructions and your explanation of what you did well?

+Yes

-1. Were models/entities and other components easily identifiable to the reviewer? **Yes.
-I've documented everything, so they should be.**
+> 3. Were models/entities and other components easily identifiable to the reviewer?

+Yes.
+I've documented everything, so they should be.

-1. What design decisions did you make when designing your models/entities?
-Are they explained? **I used a tableless model and service objects, as well as raw SQL queries instead of ActiveRecord/Arel queries or even mapping through the data in memory.
-Justification for these is given in more detail above**
+> 4. What design decisions did you make when designing your models/entities?
+Are they explained?

+I used a tableless model and service objects, as well as raw SQL queries instead of ActiveRecord/Arel queries or even mapping through the data in memory.
+Justification for these is given in more detail above

-1. Did you separate any concerns in your application?
-Why or why not? **No, this app wasn't complicated enough to require shared logic.
-Infact, no controllers or models share any logic**
+> 5. Did you separate any concerns in your application?
+Why or why not?

+No, this app wasn't complicated enough to require shared logic.
+Infact, no controllers or models share any logic

-1. Does your solution use appropriate data types for the problem as described? **Data-types weren't described.
+> 6. Does your solution use appropriate data types for the problem as described?

+Data-types weren't described.
 I inferred them, and this question made me feel like you _wanted_ me to use an integer for Report IDs.
-In real life, however, I would've used a string because they're meta properties the user supplied, and one user's Report IDs data-type don't necessarily have to match another's**
+In real life, however, I would've used a string because they're meta properties the user supplied, and one user's Report IDs data-type don't necessarily have to match another's